Bodging: Etymology

 The origins of the term are obscure.
 There is no known etymology of the modern term bodger that refers to skilled woodworkers.
 It first appears c.
 1910, and only applied to a few dozen turners around High Wycombe, Buckinghamshire.
 The Oxford English Dictionary Supplement of 1972 has two definitions for bodger, one is a local dialect word from Buckinghamshire, for chair leg turner.
 The other is Australian slang for bad workmanship.
 The etymology of the bodger and botcher (poor workmanship) are well recorded from Shakespeare onwards, and now the two terms are synonymous.

 In Samuel Johnson's dictionary of the English language published in 1766, the Shakespearean use of the word "bodged", means to "boggle".
 According to Johnson "boggle" is another word for hesitate.

 Other definitions of the word bodge taken from Robert Hunter's "The encyclopædic dictionary", suggest that it could also be a corruption of "botch", meaning "patch", or a measurement of capacity equivalent to half a peck - equal to 1 impgal.

 There is a hypothesis that bodges, defined as rough sacks of corn, closely resembled packages of finished goods the bodgers carried when they left the forest or workshop.
-Another hypothesis (dating from 1879) is that bodger was a corruption of badger, as similarly to the behaviour of a badger, the bodger dwelt in the woods and seldom emerged until evenings.
+Another hypothesis (dating from 1879) is that bodger (Note: In Sussex, England bodger is a dialect word for Badger.
+Parish, W. D. (2008).
+"A Dictionary of the Susssex Dialect") was a corruption of badger, as similarly to the behaviour of a badger, the bodger dwelt in the woods and seldom emerged until evenings.

 Other hypotheses about its origin include the German word Böttcher (cooper, a trade that uses similar tools), and similar Scandinavian words, such the Danish name Bødker.
 These words have similar origins to the English word butt, as in water butt.
 Or possibly it may have been a derogatory term used by workers in furniture factories, referring to the men who worked in the woods that produced the “incomplete” chair parts.
 The factory workers would then take the output of that "bodged job" and turn it into a finished product.